 We also took the opportunity to give the visuals a refresh.
 We sweat the details on this one, introducing animations and haptic feedback when the threshold hit, subtle shadows to create depth, and rounded corners on the cell that animated based on the distance of the swipe.

-I also contributed to the design and development of the new "Zero Query" search experience for Android.
-This change placed search as more central part of the Outlook experience and leveraged Microsoft intelligence to proactively suggest top contacts and recent files, as well as showcase things happening ‘today,’ like the users travel plans—all before the user needs to type out their query.
+One of these features was the "Zero Query" search experience for Android.
+This change placed search as more central part of the Outlook experience and leveraged Microsoft intelligence to proactively suggest relevant contacts and files, as well as showcasing upcoming events like flight and hotel reservations—all before the user needs to type out their query.

-Lastly, I maintained the design system for the platform.
-This was a collection of UI components and symbols, built in Sketch, that helped teammates and partners design features and components for Android in a faster and more consistent manner.
-This design UI-Kit was translated directly into code, so I worked closely with Developers to make sure any changes to the kit were clearly communicated.
+I also maintained the design system for the platform.
+This was a collection of UI components and symbols, built in Sketch, that helped partners design features for Android faster and in a more consistent manner.
+This design system was translated directly into code, so I worked closely with our development team to make sure any additions and changes to the system were clearly communicated.